NoumenaDigital/npl-demo/WALKTHROUGH.md

 ## Step 2: Authentication

-Log in to access the Hello World Protocol API.
+Log in to access the `HelloWorld` Protocol API.
 All endpoints are protected by fine-grained access control based on a JWT token.

 Valid users for this demo: **alice**, **bob**, **carol** (password: `password12345678`)